 Expected Longevity of a Condensing Furnace

 The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.
+In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.

 Why Condensing Furnaces Are More Expensive

 A variable-speed furnace doesn’t run all the time.
-Rather, it runs at different speeds based on the temperature in your home as well as the amount of energy it needs to sustain that temperature.
+Instead, it runs at different speeds according to the temperature in your Ellsworth home as well as the amount of energy it requires to reach that temperature.

-When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
+When sufficient energy is required to maintain your desired temperature level, the furnace will shift to a higher speed in order to keep up with demand.
 This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces